Should I be worried about asteroids hitting Earth?

 Using the cut-off for asteroid diameter of 1 meter, there are estimated to be more than half a billion near-Earth asteroids.
 For objects that cause major damage if they hit Earth (larger than about 30 meters), there are about a million.
-So far, we are approaching 20,000 found.
-It is easier to find larger objects, so we think we have found more than 90% of the asteroids 1 km and above, but for smaller asteroids still capable of causing major regional damage, we have only found a small percentage.
+So far, over 30,000 NEAs have been found.
+It is easier to find larger objects, so we think we have found more than 90% of the asteroids 1 kilometer and above, but for smaller asteroids still capable of causing major regional damage, we have only found a small percentage.

 When will the next asteroid hit Earth?

 We don’t know.
-But we can talk about how often on average objects of different sizes hit Earth.
+But we can talk about how often objects of different sizes hit Earth on average.
 The good news is there is a lot more little stuff out there than big stuff.

 - 100 tons of space stuff hits the Earth’s atmosphere every day but most of it is dust-sized particles that burn up as they cause meteors.